The Dangers of Beryllium

 Beryllium is a metallic element that can be found in coal, oil, dust, and soil.
 It is lightweight, strong, and has good conductive ability, making it a very useful metal for several different industries.
 However, contact with this metal can cause both skin and organ damage, including acute and chronic beryllium disease.

 If you work with beryllium, your employers must supply protective clothing as well as special ventilation to prevent exposure to this dangerous element.
 However, you may still suffer from injuries due to beryllium.
 If you have developed a disorder due to beryllium exposure, you may be entitled to financial compensation to help you with your pain and suffering.
-To discuss your case, contact a Raleigh occupational disease attorney from the Law Office of Sam Scudder, today at 919-851-3311.
+To discuss your case, contact a Morehead City occupational disease attorney from the Law Office of Sam Scudder, today at 919-851-3311.

 Beryllium Lung Disease